A. R. C., Thyroid Thrivers

 Unbearable and extremely dry skin plagued me by this point, especially my head.
 It was so itchy and dry all the time, that I was almost, always obsessively scratching it.
 This was a new world to me.
 One I didn’t care for.
 I’d never had dry skin in my entire life.
 Not only that, but my once high self-esteem for myself, for the first time in my life, became very low as I was constantly doubting my own mind and abilities.
 That coupled with gaining around 30 pounds, for no apparent reason, it’s safe to say, made me feel completely out of control of both my body and my brains.
 Vaguely, I think I knew that I wasn’t OK and that things were skimming past the point of no return, but I couldn’t focus my brain long enough to care or to do anything about it.
 A very scary feeling, indeed.

 Thank goodness I lived with my best friend during this low point in my life.
-She was very supportive about everything.
+She was very supportive of everything.
 She could see my struggle and just went with it, at every twist and turn.
 My boyfriend was also a wonderful supporter and tried to help in any way he could.
 I spoke to my Mom a ton about my issues and once again, without her never-ending love, support and input, I wouldn’t be on this road to recovery.

 Everything finally came to a head, after being a walking zombie for almost a year.
 I had left Nannying because I didn’t agree with the childcare techniques of one of the families and thought that this could have been the source of my unhappiness.
 I then contracted in a corporate job for three months, which I was terrible at, because I couldn’t get my brain to work for long enough to do the work I was given.
 Hating the company was another reason, but that’s another story.
 I went to Bestival, which is an amazing music festival in the Isle of Wight, UK and had the best time with my friends.
 Things were looking up, or so I irrationally thought, as I came home to another bout of Cellulitis. (from a bang on the leg and some nasty blood poisoning)

-Upon visiting the Doctor, he couldn’t believe what he was seeing.
+Upon visiting the doctor, he couldn’t believe what he was seeing.
 He described my situation as ‘the kind of thing little old ladies come in with 4 times a week.
 Definitely not the kind of thing you witness in a fit and healthy 24 year old.’
-He sent me for a lot of blood tests: kidney disease, liver disease, diabetes and hypothyroidism.
+He sent me for a lot of blood tests: kidney disease, liver disease, diabetes, and hypothyroidism.
 That was a crazy, nervous three week period, waiting for the results!

 My boyfriend cried when we got the results because they were the best of a bad bunch.
 Not long before we got the results, I was sitting on my bed and had an epiphany.
-Because I had been having some bi-polar symptoms for a year, I remember a friend had told me when she was sectioned, that the first thing they do is check for hypothyroidism, as it can drastically unsettle your brain.
-When I got the diagnosis I was given the standard ‘Thyroxine’ NHS tablets and and told, whilst being given a leaflet, that my whole life was going to change and improve from the moment I took the pills.
+Because I had been having some bipolar symptoms for a year, I remember a friend had told me when she was sectioned, that the first thing they do is check for hypothyroidism, as it can drastically unsettle your brain.
+When I got the diagnosis I was given the standard ‘Thyroxine’ NHS tablets and told, whilst being given a leaflet, that my whole life was going to change and improve from the moment I took the pills.
 I was so elated over the next few weeks, believing that this magical tablet would eventually remedy all of the problems that had ailed me, that had slowly accumulated during the course of 3 years.
 I was soon to find out, that these tablets were definitely NOT the miracle cure that I hoped they would be.

 My struggles continued, for a further 5 months, just with a lot more spirit and hope this time.

 That is where I’m at now.
 After carrying out a huge amount of research, about a million blood tests, speaking to a lot of different Doctors and joining groups online, I am finally making some headway and beginning my journey to recovery.
-I have cut wheat, gluten, soy and dairy out of my diet and after 6 weeks, I am feeling a lot better.
+I have cut wheat, gluten, soy, and dairy out of my diet and after 6 weeks, I am feeling a lot better.
 On Thursday, I had an appointment with a pretty clueless endocrinologist who just ended up sending me for more tests, which was a little deflating.
-Walking out, I felt like I knew less than I did going in to the appointment (and maybe that I knew or had learned more on the internet than this ‘specialist’).
+Walking out, I felt like I knew less than I did going into the appointment (and maybe that I knew or had learned more on the internet than this ‘specialist’).
 However, I am still at the early stages of my disease and I am staying positive.